 The website Viktor Leberecht - What it´s about and an overview of the contents

-On the website of Viktor Leberecht, an expert on love and family life free from state over-regulation, you may find current articles and general information on polyamory, polygamy and open relationships.
+On the website of Viktor Leberecht, - an Expert, Speaker, Author and Coach for Polyamory and open relationships, and also an activist for love and family life free from excessive government regulation -, you may find current articles and general information on polyamory, polygamy and open relationships.
 And you will learn how we all, including the followers of monogamy, are unnecessarily and unlawfully restricted by excessive government regulation of our love and family lives.

 Series of articles